 Multiple Grade 1 winner and millionaire Pioneerof the Nile has all the makings of a top sire.
-He is the leading money-winning son by Empire Maker; is out of a stakes-winning/multiple Graded stakes producer; and is from the same family as breed-shaping sire In Reality.
+He is the leading money-winning son of Empire Maker, out of a stakes-winning/multiple Graded stakes producer, and from the family of top sire In Reality.

 Pioneerof the Nile is off to a super start as a sire.
 He is not only America's leading second crop sire - including TWO top Triple Crown prospects - but his sales progeny and in-foal mares remain highly sought-after.
 A roster of his accomplishments includes: